opensavannah/ProjectResilience/_jobs/positions/content-strategist.md

 *   Participate in establishing standards for services across the city to improve usability, comprehension, and efficiency
 *   Commit to making what we build fully accessible to the people we serve
 *   Share what we make and how we make it through community meetings, blog posts, and other functions
-*   Serve as a subject matter expert in the hiring process for additional Design, Technology, and Innovation Fellows
+*   Serve as a subject matter expert in the hiring process for additional design and technology specialists

 #### What we’re looking for